 If you are moving forward, and you are satisfied with the draft Offer to Purchase, then we move into formal due diligence and you are given a few weeks to do more research, verify your finances or work on your loan, and to submit the official Offer to Purchase to the Seller.

-The Business Owner Face-to-Face: After reading the VR Business Profile and reviewing the financial information on the business, you should be prepared to make an offer for the business.
-If not, your VR representative will answer further questions and may, if indicated, set up a meeting with the business owner prior to your making an offer.
+The Business Owner Face-to-Face: After reading the BLI and reviewing the financial information on the business, you should be prepared to make an offer for the business.
+If not, your VR representative will answer further questions and may, if indicated or not already scheduled by this point, set up a meeting with the business owner prior to your making an offer.
 This is an important step.
-Not only are you learning more about the business from the person who knows the most about it, you are also seeking to tell the business owner as much about you as possible since you may be seeking installment terms from the business owner.
+Not only are you learning more about the business from the person who knows the most about it, you are also seeking to tell the business owner as much about you as possible since you may be seeking installment terms from the business owner as part of your offer.
 Often, your buyer credentials and ability to purchase the business are presented at this time as well to provide reassurance to the Seller that you are ready, willing, and able to buy the business if it continues to meet and satisfy your requirements.

-If you have already declared your satisfaction with your initial review and you have a draft Offer to Purchase, then we schedule a day and time convenient for everyone to meet and to take a site tour of the business.
+If you have already declared your satisfaction with your initial review and you have a draft Offer to Purchase, then we schedule a day and time convenient for everyone to meet and to take a site tour of the business, if we have not already done so.
 This typically happens within your formal due diligence window and the general expectation at this point is that you are, for the most part, satisfied in what you are seeing, comfortable with the numbers you have reviewed, and still intend to buy the business, provided there are no misrepresentations or serious concerns which cannot be corrected or otherwise overcome.
 Your offer is conditional, which means you can still back out if you are not satisfied.

 The Offer to Purchase - Terms, Contingencies & Conditions: Your Offer to Purchase will consist of terms, price, down payment and other terms, such as Seller financing or key employee agreements.
 The formal Offer to Purchase is presented either at the end of your due diligence window or at any time before then when you are ready to make the formal offer.